-Down or Poly filled Pillow Cushion Insert
+Pillow Insert/Pillow Cushion Insert

-Scotchgard Fabric Protectant, optional
+Scotchgard Fabric Protectant optional

-Preparing your Fabric to Sew
+Prepare your Fabric

-How to Make and Sew a DIY Pillow Cover
+How to Make Easy DIY Pillow Covers

-Below are step by step instructions to make your own pillowcase.
+Below are step-by-step instructions to make your own pillowcase.

 You can find the dimensions on the pillow tag or measure from side seam to side seam using a tape measure fitted close to the pillow.

-You can make it any size you want.
+You can make a flange any size you want.
 The typical flange size is 1/2 inch up to 3 inches deep.

 Equations to Determine Fabric Cutting Dimensions